 The dog's main place of residence will be in the downstairs office area, which is secure and separate from the classrooms.
-As Milo is still only young, he will slowly be introduced to the school community, and we will begin by introducing him to small numbers of children.
-Over the year, all children will have the opportunity to interact with Milo as he begins to visit more classrooms and moves around the school more.
-Whilst moving around the school, Milo will be kept on a short lead and will always be with an adult.
+As Scruff is still only young, he will slowly be introduced to the school community, and we will begin by introducing him to small numbers of children.
+Over the year, all the children will have the opportunity to interact with Scruff as he begins to visit more classrooms and moves around the school more.
+Whilst moving around the school, Scruff will be kept on a short lead and will always be with an adult.

 Please understand that we will do everything we can to reassure children who are fearful and that under no circumstances will they be forced to meet with the dog.
+All previous permissions for working with the school dog will continue to be adhered to.